 Mural at the Solid Waste Management Department

-The Cultural and Public Art Program, in collaboration with the Solid Waste Management Department, will hire a local or regional artist to create an interior mural at the Solid Waste Management Facility, as part of a Capital Improvement Project renovating the City's Truck Wash Annex.
+The Cultural and Public Art Program, in collaboration with the Solid Waste Management Department, will hire a local or regional artist to create an interior mural at the Solid Waste Management Facility, as part of a Capital Improvement Plan project renovating the City's Truck Wash Annex.
 The new interior mural will contribute to a welcoming space for Solid Waste Management staff to clock-in, gather, and prepare for the beginning of their shifts.
 The City will commission a local or regional artist to fabricate an interior mural with input from employees who actively use the building.
 The new mural will be installed along the corridor located near the building entrance and leading to the staff locker room and parking lot.
 To reflect the mission of the Solid Waste Management Department, the design of the mural may utilize themes of environmentalism, sustainability, and waste reduction--based on staff feedback and recommendations.

 Solid Waste Management Annex Project

 Originally built in 1960, the building is used as an office and break area by the collections staff and also houses the truck washing accessory equipment.
 The renovation project includes exterior envelope repairs, replacement windows, interior demolition, new interior finishes, site improvements, a new roofing system, and replacement of the mechanical, electrical, and plumbing systems.
 The exterior truck wash station on the site is replaced with a new truck wash addition and associated equipment.

 December 9 – December 28: Pre-Qualified Artist Registry promotion and informing the artist community